 Staying hydrated offers many benefits:

-It can curb appetite.
 Could it be that of all the hundreds of diets and thousands of weight-loss books to hit the market, water is one of the most efficient appetite suppressants?
 At a meeting last year of the American Chemical Society, the results of a clinical trial was announced, confirming a long-standing belief — but surprisingly, never-before supported by research — that drinking two 8-ounce glasses of water before meals consumed 75-90 fewer calories per meal.
 That’s almost 300 fewer calories per day and 8,400 fewer calories per month.
 There are 3,500 calories in a pound of body fat.
 You do the math.
 Water can help with calorie control.

 Considering that many Americans are going through life dehydrated, it would make sense to follow the ‘8x8’ rule, and then some.
 Individual traits, such as gender, weight, basal metabolic rate and activity level, all have a role in determining how much water one should drink.